How is online learning different?

 How can I clear a prerequisite hold?

 You can take the placement test for chemistry, English, ESL, or math.
 If you have coursework from another college, bring your transcript (unofficial is acceptable) to Counseling Drop-in in Room 8305A.
-You will need to complete the Academic Release of Hold(s) Agreement (PDF), which is available in the Counseling Center as well as online.
-See Academic Release of Hold(s) Agreement.
+You will need to complete the Academic Release of Hold(s) Agreement (http://www.foothill.edu/reg/forms/hold_release_agreement.pdf).
+See Ways to Clear a Prerequisite (http://www.foothill.edu/counseling/prereqs.php) for more information.

 What should I do if I have a concern about my instructor?